gschiralli/Jarvis/README.md

 # Jarvis
-Jarvis is an AI-SAAS project that offers a suite of AI tools.
+Jarvis is an AI-SaaS project that offers a suite of AI tools.

 ## Description
 This project was created with the primary goal of gaining hands-on experience with various AI technologies and APIs.
 It provides a practical playground to explore and experiment with cutting-edge AI tools.
 Below are the key features of the project: